 In 2003, McCourt was an instructor of Visual Fundamentals at the University of Alberta.
-In 2004, alongside Premier Ralph Klein, McCourt unveiled a monumental, 18-foot-tall commissioned sculpture entitled A Modern Outlook, at 18550-118A Avenue in Edmonton.
-In 2005, McCourt organized the Alberta Centennial Sculpture Exhibition at the Royal Alberta Museum, and showed his sculptures for the first time in the United States, at the newly opened Sculpturesite Gallery in San Francisco.
+In 2004, alongside Alberta Premier Ralph Klein, McCourt unveiled a monumental, 18-foot-tall commissioned sculpture entitled A Modern Outlook, at 18550-118A Avenue in Edmonton.
+In 2005, McCourt organized the Alberta Centennial Sculpture Exhibition at the Royal Alberta Museum, and showed his sculptures for the first time in the United States, at the newly opened Sculpturesite Gallery in downtown San Francisco, near the SFMOMA.

 In 2006, McCourt was the first artist invited to display sculpture for one year outside Edmonton’s Shaw Conference Centre.
 McCourt’s solo exhibition, Will and Representation, was an installation of four large sculptures based on Ganesha, a deity from Hindu mythology.
 Ten months into the exhibition, then-Mayor of Edmonton Stephen Mandel ordered the works removed after reportedly receiving a 700-name petition complaining of the sculptures’ “disrespectful” nudity.